junxit/us-congress-bills-110/bill.md

 - **(b)** *Pay increase defined* For purposes of this section, the term pay increase, as used with respect to an officer or employee in connection with a year, means the total increase in the rate of basic pay (expressed as a percentage) of such officer or employee, taking effect under sections 731(b) and 732(c)(3) of title 31, United States Code, in such year.
 - **(c)** *Prospective effect* Effective with respect to pay for service performed in any pay period beginning after the end of the 6-month period beginning on the date of the enactment of this Act (or such earlier date as the Comptroller General may specify), the rate of basic pay for each individual to whom this section applies shall be determined as if such individual had received both a 2.6 percent pay increase for 2006 and a 2.4 percent pay increase for 2007, subject to subsection (e).
 - **(d)** *Lump-sum payment* Not later than 6 months after the date of the enactment of this Act, the Comptroller General shall, subject to the availability of appropriations, pay to each individual to whom this section applies a lump-sum payment.
 Subject to subsection (e), such lump-sum payment shall be equal to—
+  - **(1)**
-  - **(1)** the total amount of basic pay that would have been paid to the individual, for service performed during the period beginning on the effective date of the pay increase for 2006 and ending on the day before the effective date of the pay adjustment under subsection (c) (or, if earlier, the date on which the individual retires or otherwise ceases to be employed by the Government Accountability Office), if such individual had received both a 2.6 percent pay increase for 2006 and a 2.4 percent pay increase for 2007, minus
+    - **(A)** the total amount of basic pay that would have been paid to the individual, for service performed during the period beginning on the effective date of the pay increase for 2006 and ending on the day before the effective date of the pay adjustment under subsection (c) (or, if earlier, the date on which the individual retires or otherwise ceases to be employed by the Government Accountability Office), if such individual had received both a 2.6 percent pay increase for 2006 and a 2.4 percent pay increase for 2007, minus
-  - **(2)** the total amount of basic pay that was in fact paid to the individual for service performed during the period described in paragraph (1).
+    - **(B)** the total amount of basic pay that was in fact paid to the individual for service performed during the period described in subparagraph (A); and
+  - **(2)** increased by 4 percent of the amount calculated under paragraph (1).
 - **(e)** *Conditions* Nothing in subsection (c) or (d) shall be considered to permit or require—
-  - **(1)** the payment of any rate (or lump-sum amount based on a rate) for any pay period, to the extent that such rate would be (or would have been) inconsistent with the limitation that applies (or that applied) with respect to such pay period under section 732(c)(2) of title 31, United States Code; or
+  - **(1)** the payment of any rate (or portion of the lump-sum amount as calculated under subsection (d)(1) based on a rate) for any pay period, to the extent that such rate would be (or would have been) inconsistent with the limitation that applies (or that applied) with respect to such pay period under section 732(c)(2) of title 31, United States Code; or
   - **(2)** the payment of any rate or amount based on the pay increase for 2006 or 2007 (as the case may be), if—
     - **(A)** the performance of the officer or employee involved was not at a satisfactory level, as determined by the Comptroller General under paragraph (3) of section 732(c) of such title 31 for purposes of the adjustment under such paragraph for that year; or
     - **(B)** the individual involved was not an officer or employee of the Government Accountability Office on the date as of which that increase took effect.
 - **(f)** *Retirement*
-  - **(1)** *In general* The lump-sum payment paid under subsection (d) to an officer or employee shall, for purposes of any determination of the average pay (as defined by section 8331 or 8401 of title 5, United States Code) which is used to compute an annuity under subchapter III of chapter 83 or chapter 84 of such title—
+  - **(1)** *In general* The portion of the lump-sum payment paid under subsection (d) to an officer or employee as calculated under subsection (d)(1) shall, for purposes of any determination of the average pay (as defined by section 8331 or 8401 of title 5, United States Code) which is used to compute an annuity under subchapter III of chapter 83 or chapter 84 of such title—
     - **(A)** be treated as basic pay (as defined by section 8331 or 8401 of such title); and
     - **(B)** be allocated to the biweekly pay periods covered by subsection (d).
+  - **(2)** *Contributions to Civil Service Retirement and Disability Retirement Fund*
+    - **(A)** *Employee contributions* The Government Accountability Office shall deduct and withhold from the lump-sum payment paid to each employee under subsection (d) an amount equal to the difference between—
+      - **(i)** employee contributions that would have been deducted and withheld from pay under section 8334 or 8422 of title 5, United States Code, if the portion of the lump-sum payment as calculated under subsection (d)(1) had been additionally paid as basic pay during the period described under subsection (d)(1) of this section; and
-  - **(2)** *Contributions* Notwithstanding section 8334, 8422, 8423, or any other provision of title 5, United States Code, no employee or agency contribution shall be required for purposes of this subsection.
+      - **(ii)** employee contributions that were actually deducted and withheld from pay under section 8334 or 8422 of title 5, United States Code, during that period.
+    - **(B)** *Agency contributions and payment to the Fund* Not later than 9 months after the Government Accountability Office makes the lump-sum payments under subsection (d), the Government Accountability Office shall pay into the Civil Service Retirement and Disability Fund—
+      - **(i)** the amount of each deduction and withholding under subparagraph (A); and
+      - **(ii)** an amount for applicable agency contributions under section 8334 or 8423 of title 5, United states Code, based on payments made under clause (i).
 - **(g)** *Exclusive remedy* This section constitutes the exclusive remedy that any individuals to whom this section applies (as described in subsection (a)) have for any claim that they are owed any monies denied to them in the form of a pay increase for 2006 or 2007 under section 732(c)(3) of title 31, United States Code, or any other law.
 Notwithstanding any other provision of law, no court or administrative body, including the Government Accountability Office Personnel Appeals Board, shall have jurisdiction to entertain any civil action or other civil proceeding based on the claim of such individuals that they were due money in the form of a pay increase for 2006 or 2007 pursuant to such section 732(c)(3) or any other law.

 ## § 4.
 Lump-sum payment for certain performance-based compensation